jvmahon/homebridge-hubitat/README.md

 # Homebridge-Hubitat

 This plugin is in "beta testing" status.
 Please post any issues in github in the "issues" category.

+Many of the log messages will be removed in the coming weeks - they are there for my debugging purposes as I develop the code.

+There are 3 basic task you will have to perform to get the plugin working:
+1. Install Homebridge
+2. Install the Plugin
+3. Configure "MakerAPI" on Hubitat

+The instructions, below, will give you basic information on all these tasks.

+These instructions are a bit "rough" for now, but will be clarified.

 ## 1. Installation of HomeBridge and Plugin